Dog Travel Tips for Safe and Stress-Free Trips

 • Pack a supply of your dog’s usual food with you.
 A vacation is not the time to change up their diet!
 Check in advance if your dog’s food is available at your destination in case you need to restock.

-• Always keep your dog safely confined during travel.
+• Keep your dog safely confined during travel.
 Whether you're driving, flying, or using public transportation, the best way to protect your dog is by keeping them in a secured kennel or carrier—or on a leash if they’re outside the carrier.

 • Carry recent photos of your dog.
 A recent photo will help identify your pet in case they get lost.